-In contrast, we integrate the ENCODE resources at two levels for better recurrence analysis.
+To address these limitation of traditional recurrence analysis, we integrated the C-ENCODE resource at two levels.
 First, we predict an accurate local BMR by regressing out the confounding effects of features in a cancer-specific manner (see Supp.
 File/Section(?)
 X).
 Specifically, we prepare a covariate matrix by normalizing 475 features from ENCODE to remove those effects that may confound the BMR.
-We then separated the whole genome into 64 categories according to the local 3-mers and run separate regression models to further deal with internal context effects.
-In contrast to methods that use unmatched data \{cite MutsigCV}, our regression-based approach demonstrates that matched data usually provides higher BMR prediction precision (Fig 2A, see also Supp.
+We then separated the whole genome into 64 categories according to the local 3-mers, and run separate regression models to further remove confounders from intrinsic sequence context.
+In contrast to methods that use unmatched data \{cite MutsigCV}, our regression-based approach with matched data usually yields higher BMR prediction precision (Fig 2A, see also Supp.
 File/Section(?)
 X).
-In breast cancer, for example, the correlation between observed and predicted mutation counts over 1-megabase bins (ρ) using replication-timing signals (from MCF-7) increases from XX to XXX relative to that using data from HeLa-S3.
-Thus, it is important to integrate these features to infer BMR (Fig 1B).
+In breast cancer, for example, the spearman’s correlation (ρ) between observed and predicted mutation counts over 1-megabase bins increases from XX to XXX when using replication-timing signals (from MCF-7 instead of HeLa-S3).
+This underlies the importance of integrating these chromatin features from matched tissues to infer BMR (Fig 1B).
 For example, ρ only ranges from xxx-xxx using matched replication timing, but its range increases to xxx-xxx by adding 1 PC from the remaining covariates.
 It progressively increases to the xxx-xxx regime by adding PCs to the full model through forward selection (Fig 1B, see Supp.
 File/Section(?)
 X).
-Such noticeable improvements in BMR estimation significantly improve burden analyses (see below).
+Such noticeable improvements in BMR estimation significantly improve the burden analyses (below).

 Rather than separately testing standalone annotation categories, we employ our extended gene (detailed above) as joint test units (see Supp.
 File/Section(?)
 X).
-Such a scheme allows for the accumulation of weak mutation signals distributed across multiple biologically relevant functional elements, which may otherwise be lost if evaluated under individual tests (Fig. Sx in Supp. section X).
-Furthermore, it enables to collectively assess the overall burdening associated with a well-known cancer associated gene, potentially the burdening in the protein coding regions may be matched by apparently un-connected mutations in the regulatory regions.
-We demonstrate that our scheme can effectively remove false positives and discover meaningful burdened regions (Fig 2C).
-For example, in the context of leukemia, our analysis identifies well-known highly mutated genes (such as TP53 and ATM) as well as other genes (such as BCL6) that are missed by the analysis of coding regions.
-BCL6 demonstrates strong prognostic value with respect to patient survival (Fig. 2D), indicating that the extended gene should be used as an annotation set for recurrence analysis.
-In addition, we can easily generalize this BMR calibration approach for a cancer type that is not related to one of the five on which we focused.
-This will work with our model and it will pick an appropriately matched ENCODE signal type.
+Such a scheme allows for the accumulation of weak mutation signals distributed across multiple biologically relevant functional elements, which may otherwise be missed if evaluated under individual tests (Fig. Sx in Supp. section X).
+Furthermore, it enables to collectively assess the overall burdening associated with a well-known cancer associated genes.
+Burdening in the protein coding regions may be matched by apparently un-connected mutations in the regulatory regions.
+We demonstrate that our approach can effectively remove false positives and discover meaningful burdened regions (Fig 2C).
+For example, in the context of K562 cells derived from a chronic lymphocytic leukemia (CLL), our analysis identifies well-known highly mutated genes (such as TP53 and ATM) as well as other genes (such as BCL6) that are missed by the recurrence analysis of coding regions.
+BCL6 has strong prognostic value with respect to patient survival (Fig. 2D), indicating that the extended gene should be used as an annotation set for recurrence analysis.
+In addition, we can easily generalize this BMR calibration approach for cancer types apart from the five we focus on, as our model will work to pick an appropriately matched C-ENCODE signal type.

 Extensive rewiring events of several transcription factors in cancer